Sarabande

 The sarabande (from zarabanda) is a dance in triple metre, or the music written for such a dance.

 History

 The Sarabande evolved from a Spanish dance with Arab influences, danced by a lively double line of couples with castanets.
 A dance called zarabanda is first mentioned in 1539 in Central America in the poem Vida y tiempo de Maricastaña, written in Panama by Fernando de Guzmán Mejía.
-In 1596, Alonso López, "el Pinciano", traces its origins even to the Dionysian cult.
+In 1596, Alonso López, "el Pinciano", traces its origins even to the cult of Dionysus.
 The dance seems to have been especially popular in the 16th and 17th centuries, initially in Spain and in the Spanish colonies.